iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 ### React Reusable components

-Let's take a look at what our `Search` component looks like right now:
+Let's take a look at what our `Search` component:

 ```jsx
 const Search = ({search, onSearch}) => {